 Variations in growing conditions and grass use are not a bad thing for biodiversity.
 The prairies have evolved with that reality, and the rich biodiversity of Manitoba depends on it.
 Some species require very different conditions than others throughout their life cycle.
 For instance, birds may need higher grasses for nesting and shorter grasses when foraging for food.

 Despite all of this, there are still times when the skies don't cooperate and drought conditions turn into emergencies.
 As a community member, the Nature Conservancy of Canada (NCC) in Manitoba has been asked to support our neighbours by making pasture or hay available for emergency use.
-Should a state of emergency be declared anywhere in Manitoba, NCC works with the relevant local or provincial authority in order to have our lands made available to our neighbours in need.
+In recognition of the very low moisture levels being experienced in many parts of Manitoba for the second year running, NCC is working with the relevant local or provincial authorities in order to have our lands made available to our neighbours in need.

-For a list of NCC Manitoba properties available to producers, please click here.
+For a list of NCC's Manitoba properties available to producers, please click here.
 Interested producers should call 1-866-683-6934 and indicate which area of Manitoba they are inquiring about.
-They will be directed to the appropriate local NCC Natural Area coordinator.
+They will be directed to the appropriate local NCC natural area coordinator.